dpc10ster/RJafrocBook/docs/05-empirical-AUC.md

 TPF\left ( \zeta \right ) &= \frac{1}{K_2}\sum_{k_2=1}^{K_2}I\left ( z_{k_22} \geq \zeta \right )
 \end{aligned}
 \right \}
-(\#eq:empirical-AUC-FPF-TPF)
+(\#eq:empiricalAUC-FPF-TPF)
 \end{equation}

 Here $I(x)$ is the indicator function that equals one if $x$ is true and is zero otherwise.

-In Eqn. \@ref(eq:empirical-AUC-FPF-TPF) the indicator functions act as counters, effectively counting instances where the z-sample of a case equals or exceeds $\zeta$, and division by the appropriate denominator yields the desired left hand sides of these equations.
+In Eqn. \@ref(eq:empiricalAUC-FPF-TPF) the indicator functions act as counters, effectively counting instances where the z-sample of a case equals or exceeds $\zeta$, and division by the appropriate denominator yields the desired left hand sides of these equations.
 The operating point $O(\zeta)$ corresponding to threshold $\zeta$ is defined by:

 \begin{equation}
 O\left ( \zeta \right ) = \left ( FPF\left ( \zeta \right ), TPF\left ( \zeta \right ) \right )
 (\#eq:empirical-OperatingPoint)
 \end{equation}

-The essential difference between Eqn. \@ref(eq:empirical-AUC-FPF-TPF) and Eqn. \@ref(eq:binaryTask-FPF-TPF) is that the former is non-parametric while the latter is parametric.
+The essential difference between Eqn. \@ref(eq:empiricalAUC-FPF-TPF) and Eqn. \@ref(eq:binaryTask-FPF-TPF) is that the former is non-parametric while the latter is parametric.
 In TBA Chapter 03 analytical (or parametric, i.e., model parameter dependent) operating points were obtained.
 In contrast, here one uses the observed ratings to calculate the empirical operating point.

 ## Empirical operating points from ratings data
 Consider a ratings ROC study with $R$ bins.
 Describing an R-rating empirical ROC plot requires $R-1$ ordered empirical thresholds, see Eqn. \@ref(eq:ratingsParadigm-EmpZeta).